dfop02/auto-sub/README.md

 Here I'm separating the to-do list that still need work on

 Fixes
-- Improve the voice recognize
+- Improve the voice recognize (currently the precision is just around 50%)
 - Small texts for a very fast time instead showing a whole sentence for few seconds
 - Huge texts at once for long time instead showing slowly parts of text in small times